-Read moreIs Bitcoin public blockchain?
+Read moreIs Bitcoin a public Permissioned blockchain?

 Read moreWhat is blockchain and its example?